How to Leverage Amazon Facebook Ads to Drive More Sales on Amazon

 In the past, Amazon sellers could save all their customers who have bought them and upload their information to Facebook for targeted marketing.
 This is now against Amazon’s terms of service.

 Currently, the only way to track activity from an Amazon listing is through Amazon’s Attribution program.
 This program uses a tracking PIXEL (much like Amazon Facebook ads), allowing you to track/see who views your listing.
-At this time, Amazon Attribution is in closed beta (invite only) and exclusively for brand registered sellers.
+At this time, Amazon Attribution is in open beta (no invite required) and exclusively for brand registered sellers.

 Since most of us will not have access to any special programs, creating your landing page is the next best strategy.